yogeshverma1998/DeepLQ/README.md

 # DeepLQ
 DNN-based novel reconstruction and classification approaches in the search for LQs → bτ.
-Work is submitted as a CMS Experiment Internal Analysis Note-2020.
+Work is submitted as a CMS Experiment Internal Analysis Note-2020 :page_facing_up:.

 # Data
-Data is generated from official CMSSW 10.2.10  Monte Carlo (MC) Simulator with the data sample (2016) of pp collisions at a √s = 13 TeV
+Data is generated from official CMSSW 10.2.10  Monte Carlo (MC) Simulator with the data sample (2016) of pp collisions :sparkle: at a √s = 13 TeV

 # Required Libraries